 - A handful are prototyping enabling platforms.
 SA-based Hyprop’s SOKO District digital leasing marketplace, for example, will allow customers to rent space and reusable shopfittings across their portfolio.
 (C: Potentially Enabling value)

-As we become more familiar with the edge, we naturally start expanding our scope of activity.
+As we become more familiar with the edge, we naturally start expanding our range of ESG practice.
 We should also find ourselves asking more difficult questions.
 These questions are catalysed at the edge rather than anywhere else we’d prefer to look, which is why highly distributed sources like social media become an important part of our intel.
 For example, as quoted by Mark Swilling, in Daily Maverick:

 “The sole purpose of a Mall is to permanently extract liquidity in the community ecosystem to the rich suburbs and offshore accounts.”
 Djo BaNkuna facebook post

 If we don’t ask those questions, somebody will ask them for us and this will come in many forms.
-For many mall owners in South Africa, this took a particularly violent form a month ago, to which the article quoted above refers.
-And so it will be for each and every of our sectors as ESG awakening proceeds.
-Organisations that have taken ESG seriously for longer than the investors have a range of edge-tested capabilities, partnerships, tech, business models and networks to swing into action as another wave beckons.
+For many mall owners in South Africa, this took a particularly violent form in August this year, to which the article quoted above refers.
+And so it will be for each and every one of our sectors as society or nature indulges their ability to make themselves heard.
+Organisations that have taken ESG seriously for longer have a wider range of edge-tested capabilities, partnerships, tech, business models and networks to swing into action as another wave of disruption beckons.
 Dave Snowden call this exaptive innovation and it’s where future competitive advantage lies.
-(You can learn more about this way of thinking in a recent Field Guide from Cognitive Edge and the EU.)
+(You can learn more about this way of thinking in a recent Field Guide from Cognitive Edge, courtesy of the EU.)

 Of course, companies have been creating Shared Value (B) well before Porter and Kramer popularised the term in 2011.
-(We use capitals to remind people that Shared Value is a technical term and does not mean ‘shared values’.
-I fear we’re up against the tide here.)
+(We use capitals to remind people that Shared Value is a technical term and does not mean ‘shared values’, though I fear we’re up against the tide here.)
 Discovery, another leapfrog, launched their behaviour-based insurance model in 1992, featuring on Fortune’s inaugural list in 2015, almost 23 years later.
 It’s since been exapted (extended and adapted) to underpin their short-term insurance offering, banking operation and, more recently, informs their intention to reduce average CO2 emissions across their client base.
+That’s ESG edge capability at work.

 Most companies become aware of ESG opportunities (B.1) slowly and explorations are not always well received.
 Many people have ESG firmly pegged as a trade-off between social / environmental and financial value: value protection at best.
 This assumption is not easily overcome.
 And until very recently, sustainability types have largely been viewed as greenies who should not meddle in operational reality.
 So, unless the culture of the organisation can hold some tension, Shared Value explorations may fail to get the requisite investment and wither away.
-This happens more often than you would believe.
-I’m not naming companies because we might still work with some of them.
+This happens more often than you would believe, but no point naming companies because we might still work with some of them.

 Over a decade, the average starting position of our clients has shifted from A.2 to B.1, which means that more companies are seeing opportunity at the ESG edge.
-We’re expecting this shift to speed up considerably in the next two years.
-Our clients move the red location marker around as they discuss where their current capability range lies.
+We’re expecting the movement to speed up further in the next two years.
+Our clients move the red location marker around as they discuss where their current range of practice lies.
 Then they discuss what they want their range to be in three or five years’ time.
-The best discussions usually end with a realisation that different parts of the business are at different positions at the same time, giving them insights into unexpected internal resources available to help expand their range of ESG activity.
+The best discussions usually end with a realisation that different parts of the business are at different positions at the same time, giving them insights into unexpected internal resources available to help expand their range of ESG practice.

 In The Waves II, I’ll share some thoughts on another hidden resource that fewer companies are aware of, let alone exploring.